MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Start-SPORestrictedAccessForSitesInsights.md

 Start-SPORestrictedAccessForSitesInsights -ActionsBlockedByPolicy
 ```

-Example 2 generates the Restricted access control policy report which contains insights about access denails by the policy.
+Example 2 generates the Restricted access control policy report which contains insights about access denials by the policy.

 ## PARAMETERS